ray-project/deltacat/deltacat/utils/ray_utils/retry_handler/README.md

    to create their own exceptions to be handles, they can create a class that is an extension of retryable_error or non_retryable_error and the framework should handle it based on the configuration strategy.

+To-Do:
+1. Integrate Straggler Detection Interface and TaskContext information to pass to client to determine if a task is_straggler
+2. Test case for Exception being thrown- currently commented out since assertRaises() is not detected the UnexpectedRayTask Exception